 Background Checks/Clearances Required for Students in Graduate and Undergraduate Education Courses and Programs

-School of Education Background Checks policy requires all Undergraduate and Graduate Students enrolled in Education courses that require fieldwork submit updated background checks/clearances documents (listed below) annually to the School of Education (by July 1st), via its online platform, Castle Branch.
+The School of Education Background Checks policy requires: students enrolled in Education courses that require fieldwork to submit updated background checks/clearances documents (listed below) annually to the School of Education (by July 1st), via its online platform, Castle Branch.
+Please review the list of exempt courses prior to purchasing a background checks package.

 Pennsylvania State Police Criminal History Record (Act 34),